What is Entrepreneurship? How to Become an Entrepreneur

-Regardless of how you fall into entrepreneurship, entrepreneurs are an important part of our economy and our society.
+Regardless of how you come into entrepreneurship, entrepreneurs are an important part of our economy and our society.
 Without entrepreneurs, we probably wouldn’t have a lot of innovative products and services we use today.

 Why become an entrepreneur?

 Becoming an entrepreneur might be appealing to you because you’re feeling stuck in your current career and are looking for a major change.
 Or you might have an amazing idea that you want to try to turn into a viable business.
-There are several perks to being an entrepreneur, including:
+There are lots of perks to being an entrepreneur, including:

 Be your own boss

-Being an entrepreneur is appealing because it gives you the ability to turn a profit on your own terms, for a business that is all yours.
+Being an entrepreneur is appealing because it gives you the ability to turn a profit on your own terms, for a business that’s all yours.
 Maybe you are tired of working for others and want to strike out on your own.
 Or perhaps you have a great idea and want to turn it into a viable business.
 Many people are drawn to entrepreneurship because they are self-motivated and want to be independent when it comes to earning a living.